Elevated Plank

 How to Perform

-Place hands shoulder-width apart on a stable elevated surface, like a flat bench or step.
-Walk your feet back until your body forms a straight line from head to heels.
+Place hands shoulder-width apart on a stable elevated surface like a bench or step.
+Walk feet back to align body in a straight line from head to heels.

 Coaching Tips